bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 # A Response To Rich Harris

-[Rich Harris](https://twitter.com/rich_harris) is a well known web developer who works works on [Svelte.js](https://svelte.dev/), a novel Single-Page Application (SPA) framework.
+[Rich Harris](https://twitter.com/rich_harris) is a well-known web developer who on [Svelte.js](https://svelte.dev/), a novel Single-Page Application (SPA) framework.

 In October of 2021, he gave a talk at JamStack entitled ["Have Single-Page Apps Ruined the Web?"](https://www.youtube.com/watch?v=860d8usGC0o).

 We have been asked for our opinion on the talk, so this essay is our response.

-The first thing to say about the talk is that it is well done: funny, fair to both sides of the debate and reasonable throughout.
-We don't agree with a lot that Mr. Harris has to say, as we will detail below, but we respect both his opinions and the technologies he works on.
+The first thing to say about the talk is that it is very well done: thoughtful, funny, fair to both sides of the debate and reasonable throughout.
+We don't agree with a lot that Mr. Harris has to say, as we will detail below, but we respect and appreciate his opinions as well as the technologies he works on.

 ## Problems with SPAs

-The talk begins with some reasonable criticisms of SPAs, particularly pointing out usability issues found with Instagram, a canonical SPA implementation.
-All in all, a very fair look at the drawbacks to SPAs, including the following criticisms:
+The talk begins with some reasonable criticisms of SPAs, particularly pointing out usability issues found with Instagram, a canonical SPA implementation from our friends at Facebook.
+All in all, he takes a very fair look at the drawbacks to SPAs, including the following:

 * You will need a bloated JS framework
 * Performance will suffer